Anglers are responsible for following all rules below but if you would like to jump straight to the Bass Measuring Rules, CLICK HERE.

 12. ELIGIBLE FISHING METHODS: All fish must be caught alive on a conventional rod and reel in a sporting manner.
 Only artificial lures may be used during competition.
 Commercially sold pork trailers or scents may be added and used.
 An intentional foul hooked fish may not be scored.
 If a fish misses your lure and gets hooked in the side then so be it, but if you are sight fishing and foul hook it then that fish cannot be scored.
 A foul hooked fish is defined as a fish that does not have at least one hook in its mouth, and it must be released.
 Anglers may not catch fish or measure and submit fish that have been caged or confined in an area prior to the tournament, including fish deliberately displaced into a small pool prior to the event All fish must be caught during the hours of competition.
 Trolling is allowed.
 Fly fishing is allowed.
 No cast nets allowed, but anglers may use a landing net.
 More than one rod can be in use at a time only if the angler is trolling.

-13. ACCESSING THE ELIGIBLE WATERS: All anglers must access the rivers they fish legally and not until 30 minutes before official sunrise the day of the tournament.
-Anglers can begin fishing upon launching.
-River camping that requires you to get on the water during the dark is not permitted.
+13. ACCESSING THE ELIGIBLE WATERS: All anglers must access the rivers they fish legally.
+Anglers can begin fishing upon launching but for the national championship in-person event, river camping that requires you to get on the water during the dark is not permitted.
 You can certainly camp along the river if you can drive to your riverside campsite.
 The state laws where the angler is fishing are what the angler will be required to comply with.

 14. SAFETY: Safe boating will be observed at all times.
 During competition each contestant is required to comply with all state boating and fishing laws.
 Tournament days may be canceled due to unsafe weather or water conditions.
 The decision to cancel will be made by Friday morning the day before the tournament (if not sooner).
 All participants will be notified immediately via email, Facebook and on the live scoring page.
 We will try to avoid cancellations whenever possible and that is part of the reason we are designating specific lakes for some of our events.